 - Personal selling

 Advertising is the most significant promotion method in Sony’s business.
 For example, the company advertises its products through online media and print media.
-In addition, public relations are used as a way to build brand awareness and enhance corporate image.
+In addition, public relations are used to build brand awareness and enhance corporate image.
 For example, the company sponsors sports events, music festivals, and other events.
 Direct marketing is applied to establish deals with organizations that use Sony products.
-On the other hand, sales promotions are used to attract customers based on discounts.
-For instance, the company implements discounts for its PlayStation gaming products for Black Friday.
+On the other hand, sales promotions are used to attract customers based on discounts and other offers.
+For instance, the company occasionally implements discounts for its PlayStation gaming products for Black Friday.
 Employees use personal selling at Sony Stores to persuade target customers to purchase the company’s products.
-This element of the marketing mix highlights activities that support the company’s market penetration efforts (Read: Sony’s Generic Strategy & Intensive Growth Strategies).
+This element of the marketing mix highlights activities that support the company’s market penetration efforts while competing with Apple, Google (Alphabet), and Samsung in the consumer electronics market, with Microsoft in the video game market, and with Disney and Netflix in the media and entertainment market.
+Branding and other business strengths identified in the SWOT analysis of Sony influence the success of this promotion element of the marketing mix.

-Sony is known for high quality products.
-However, these products are typically sold at relatively high prices.
-This element of the marketing mix determines how the company sets its prices.
+Sony is known for high-quality products.
+These products are typically sold at relatively high prices.
+This element of the marketing mix determines how the company sets its price points and price ranges.
 Sony applies the following pricing strategies:

 - Premium pricing strategy